marianaupb/marianaupb/README.md

 ### Hey!
-### I'm Mari, a Brazilian ☀ living in Finland ❄ and finishing a degree in Business Information Technology at Haaga-Helia ✌
+### I'm Mari, a Brazilian ☀ living in Finland ❄ and working as Salesforce Developer ✌

 <div style="display: inline_block">
   <a href="https://github.com/marianaupb">